 Occasionally seen: Heart conditions

-Suggested tests: Hip, elbow, cardiac, regular ear examinations
+Suggested tests: Hip, elbow, cardiac, routine ear examinations

 Life span: 10–12 years